best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 3. Check the ‘Header Row’ box

 ### Naming tables
-If you have a spreadsheet with lots of worksheets and many tables, you should make sure the tables have meaningful names.
+If you have a spreadsheet with tables, you should make sure they have meaningful names.
 This will aid navigation for everyone, but particularly for those who use assistive technology.
 It will also help you pass accessibility [success criterion 2.4.6 headings and labels](https://www.w3.org/TR/WCAG21/#headings-and-labels) and [guideline 2.4 navigable](https://www.w3.org/TR/WCAG21/#navigable).

 #### Name a table in Excel
-1. Click anywhere in the table
+1. Click anywhere in a marked-up table
 2. Click the ‘Design’ ribbon
 3. In the 'Properties' section there is a box to edit the table name
-4. Note that Excel doesn’t allow spaces or dashes in table names, words must be split up with underscores
+4. Type the table name in - note that Excel doesn’t allow spaces or dashes in table names, words must be split up with underscores

 #### Check navigation with named tables
 If you want to see a list of all the tables in your worksheet go to the ‘Formulas’ ribbon and click ‘Name manager’.